 Kayt believes strongly in the importance of art and art education in the lives of students and all people.
 As creativity is an integral part of our world, no matter what the application.
 The creative process is encountered on a daily basis and can be seen in all aspects of life.
 Erin and Kayt have been partnering up via VIVA MUSICA to teach art classes in a variety of settings: public schools, retirement homes, and community education.

-Caryn is our dance/movement educator!
+Caryn is one of our dance/movement educators!
+Caryn is also busy working as a therapist at Ellie Mental Health right now.
 Caryn started creative movement dance classes at 2 years old.
 Dance always brought a joy and a connection to others for Caryn.
-When she was old enough, she began to assist her dance teachers and as she entered college she sought out a minor in Dance Education.
-During her college years, she began to ex
+When she was old enough, she began to assist her dance teachers and as she entered college

-Caryn is our dance/movement educator!
+Caryn is one of our dance/movement educators!
+Caryn is also busy working as a therapist at Ellie Mental Health right now.
 Caryn started creative movement dance classes at 2 years old.
 Dance always brought a joy and a connection to others for Caryn.
 When she was old enough, she began to assist her dance teachers and as she entered college she sought out a minor in Dance Education.
 During her college years, she began to explore Dance/movement Therapy.
 In 2001, she attended a summer on the Duke campus at the American Dance Festival, where she learned from world renowned facilitators of Liz Lerman Dance Exchange.
 This solidified her love of bringing movement to a broader range of populations.
 Moving and exploring concepts to create stories through movement left Caryn in awe and ignited a desire to make this her life's work.
 From that point on, Caryn continued to immerse her self in ways to bring "dance" to various populations and learn as much as she could.
 Throughout the past 20 years, she has learned, interned, volunteered, and worked in a variety of settings: Karios Dance Theatre - Elderly; Abbott NorthWestern Behavioral Health Unit - Adults who exhibit mental health disorders; University of River Falls, WI - received BS in Sociology & minor in Dance Education; Hawn Foundation workshop - Mindfulness for Children; Education in Dance & The Related Arts of New York City - early childhood movement classes; 14th St Y of New York City - creative movement class 5-8 year olds; HeadStart of Anoka/Ramsey County - 3-5 year olds; 92nd St Y of New York City Intensive Workshop with Dianne Duggan - Dance for Students with Special Needs; Intensive Workshop in San Francisco; Young Dance Outreach - Boys & Girls Club of Minneapolis, Highland Friendship Club, Bridgeview - middle school & high school students with disabilities, Hennepin County Juvenile Detention Homeschool, Wilder Preschool; S.T.E.P.S.
 Outreach - Touchstone Mental Health Facility, In 2009, Caryn received her Masters in Arts from Columbia College Chicago, and she is currently a registered Dance/movement Therapist, (R-DMT).

 Through all these experiences, Caryn learned that there is no movement too small or big.
 Movement can be on or off rhythm, with hesitation or confidence.
 Everything is part of the dance.
 Simply showing up - whether to participate or observe - becomes a part of the story.